Theoretical physics and your buying groups

 And if you’re fooling yourself in this area, where else are you being fooled?

-What else don’t you know?
+What else don’t you know about B2B buying behavior?

 This post is based on an interview with Kerry Cunningham of Forrester